Hi! I’m Jenna Rein Zipf

 Enter your name and email below to get on the waitlist and stay in the loop.

 It’s my party trick.
 I can do one-arm push-ups.
 A lot of them.
-I discovered this skill my junior year of college (story behind that for another time), and it quickly became the trick that got me and my friends free drinks at the bars.
-Still does today, if I’m being honest.
+I discovered this skill my junior year of college (story behind that for another time), and it quickly became the trick that got me and my friends free drinks at the bar.
+It still works to this day!

-One-arm push-ups have also become a part of my personal brand.
-Kid you not, I’ve done more one-arm push-ups at leadership meetings, partner dinners and company events than I have at the bars at this point.
-One of my CEOs even started a company-wide challenge and awarded prizes to anyone who trained and successfully completed a one-arm push-up.
+One-arm push-ups have become a part of my personal brand, and they’ve crossed over to my professional life.
+Kid you not, I’ve done more one-arm push-ups at board meetings, partner dinners and company events than I have at the bars by this point.
+One of my CEOs even started a company challenge, inspired by my party trick, and awarded prizes to any employee who could successfully complete a one-arm push-up after a two month training period.